Louis Leitz: Founder and entrepreneur

-Leitz was born in Ingersheim, Kingdom of Württemberg, in 1846.
-In 1896, he made some important changes to the development of ring binders, in Stuttgart-Feuerbach.
+Taking his cue from the French model, in 1893 Louis Leitz invented the first Leitz ring binder, the Type A, the “Indexed File Binder A”, with his first lever and arch mechanism.
+He continued to develop the idea through 1896 and made some important changes to the development of ring binders.
+He came up with an innovative lever mechanism to open and close the ring arches by placing the lever outside the arches to make it easier to use.
 Leitz created the lever arch file, a standing binder with a riveted lever arch mechanism (the lever can be easily opened, closed and locked) and space-saving slots into the cover, thereby introducing the modern ring binder.
-In 1911, he introduced the "finger hole" on the side of the binder to aid removal from crowded shelves.
-Leitz died in Stuttgart.